 Integrate with Salesforce

-B2B SaaS brands can use Salesforce and impact.com together to monitor and track conversion events, like sales leads and business opportunities.
-With flexible mapping abilities, performance marketers can easily identify specific conditions and trigger a conversion event, enabling them to use the contracting & commissioning features of the impact.com platform to payout partners for these events.
+B2B SaaS brands can use Salesforce and impact.com together to monitor and track conversion events, like leads and business opportunities.
+With flexible mapping, marketers can set conditions that trigger conversion events, allowing to be paid through impact.com’s contracting and commissioning features.

-Salesforce and impact.com works in both directions, meaning you can use impact.com to set up a hosted widget that captures B2B SaaS Leads, Opportunities, Contacts and Accounts from your partners and automatically send them to Salesforce via an API integration.
-If those leads and opportunities turn into potential deals or completed sales, or if contacts go through meaningful milestones or stages, you can use our Salesforce integration to capture those changes as conversion events and send them to impact.com via this integration.
+The integration works in both directions, meaning you can use impact.com to set up a hosted widget that captures B2B SaaS Leads, Opportunities, Contacts, and Accounts from your partners and automatically send them to Salesforce via an API integration.
+When these records turn into deals, sales, or reach meaningful milestones, the changes can be sent back to impact.com as conversion events.

 How it works